nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 *   **Set Context Variable from Input** (name): Allows to set a variable in the context from what comes in the operation input.
 *   All the "**Restore** ..." operations: Allow to restore in input of the next operation a document, a blob, a list of document, or a list of blobs.

 Note that the category of operations "Push & Pop" provides some facilitators for doing the same as with the Execution Context category.
 It just prevents you from naming the variables, as you play with a stack (you can push / pull / pop on, from and out of the stack).
-Here there is no specific recommendation, this is just a matter of style! :smile:
+Here there is no specific recommendation, this is just a matter of style!

 An example of a situation where you would need to use the context is when you want to implement inheritance.
 Let's say you want every document to inherit the `dc:source` field value from the parent workspace.
 You would implement the following chain: